Rashami Desai: Professional expansion (2021–present)

 In March 2022, Desai featured in three music videos titled Qatilana, Biraj Mein Jhoom and Tere Pind.
 She then entered Naagin 6 for a cameo to portray the dual role shape-shifting serpents, reprising the role of Shalaka from season 4 with positive shades, and a new character Shanglira.
 In April 2022, Desai collaborated with Neha Bhasin for a music video titled Parwah and also featured in a music video titled Khayalat.

 Desai next appeared as the titular character of the segment Ruby in the second season of Anil V Kumar's anthology series Ratri Ke Yatri, became most streamed show & most binged show on Hungama Play.
 Also featuring Abigail Pande and Mohit Abrol in Desai's segment, the series throws an empathetic light on women from red light areas.
 The show premiered on Hungama Play and MX Player on 11 October 2022.

 In 2023, Desai participated in Colors TV's comedy reality TV show Entertainment Ki Raat Housefull.
 Desai next appeared in a brief role in the JioCinema series titled LLB - Bas Naam Hi Kaafi Hai.
 In September 2023, Desai featured in a music video titled Pyar Eda Da alongside Shoaib Ibrahim sung by Jyoti Nooran.

 In 2024, Desai appeared in Atrangii series titled Womaniya[Unreleased film Rare and Dare Six X (2016) was renamed as Womaniya (2024) released in Atrangii App Web-Series].
 The show premiered on 22 March 2024.
 She made her comeback on big screen with Bollywood movie titled JNU: Jahangir National University alongside Urvashi Rautela.
 The movie released in theatres on 21 June 2024.

-As of 2025, Desai appeared in the Gujarati film in Dharmessh Mehta-directed family drama Mom Tane Nai Samjay, where she was cast opposite Amar Upadhyay.
+In 2025, Desai appeared in the Gujarati film in Dharmessh Mehta-directed family drama Mom Tane Nai Samjay, where she was cast opposite Amar Upadhyay.
 The movie released in theatres on 10 January 2025.
 After a successful hit the movie premiered on ShemarooMe and OTTplay on 24 July 2025.
 Desai next appeared alongside R. Madhavan in Ashwni Dhir-directed satirical action comedy web series titled Hisaab Barabar.
 The show released on ZEE5 on 24 January 2025.
 Desai next appeared in television sitcom Wagle Ki Duniya – Nayi Peedhi Naye Kissey for a cameo to portrayed the role of Advocate Meenakshi Kapoor on Sony SAB.
 In July 2025, Desai featured in two music videos titled Rajj Rajj Nachan and Juda Hona Hai.
-Desai next appears alongside Karanvir Bohra in micro drama web series titled Roadpati Bana Crorepati.
-The show released on Kuku FM and Kuku TV App on 22 September 2025.
+Desai next appeared alongside Karanvir Bohra in micro drama web series titled Roadpati Bana Crorepati.
+The show released on Kuku FM and Kuku TV App on 22 September 2025 became success.
+In November 2025, Desai featured in devotional based music video titled Kanha Krishna Murari alongside Shiv Thakare sung by Seeta Qasemi for the promotion of Kanha Devotional Companion products.

+As of 2026, Desai was signed for the role of Maya Brar in StarPlus's Sayoneee and marks her television comeback after a 8 year hiatus.